Best music streaming services 2018

 You might be surprised to hear that Apple Music has launched on Android as well as iOS devices, and you'll find Android and iOS apps for each of the other services too.
 They'll all work on the web and some are available with downloadable desktop apps for both Windows and Mac.

-Interestingly, Amazon’s Music Unlimited service is also available via the company’s Echo and Echo Dot speakers, and can be controlled via the virtual assistant Alexa.
-It’s cheaper, at £3.99 a month, but can only be accessed by a single Echo or Echo Dot speaker at a time.
+It's worth noting that Amazon’s Music Unlimited service is also available via the company’s Echo and Echo Dot speakers, and can be controlled via the virtual assistant Alexa.
+The interesting part is that Echo owners have the option to subscribe to Music Unlimited for £3.99 / US$3.99 per month, but they can only use that subscription on a single Echo or Echo Dot.

 Design and user interface